GuylianGilsing/PHPValidation/README.md

     - `isInt` field validator for strings and integers
     - `isFloat` field validator for for strings, floats, and integers
     - `equals` field validator for any given data type
-    - `greaterThan` field validator for floats and integers
+    - `greaterThan` field validator for numeric strings, floats, and integers
-    - `greaterEqual` field validator for floats and integers
+    - `greaterEqual` field validator for numeric strings, floats, and integers
-    - `lowerThan` field validator for floats and integers
+    - `lowerThan` field validator for numeric strings, floats, and integers
-    - `lowerEqual` field validator for floats and integers
+    - `lowerEqual` field validator for numeric strings, floats, and integers
+    - `between` field validator for numeric strings, floats, and integers

 ## Installation
 ```bash